13 Ways to Promote Your YouTube Channel Without MoneyMarch 28, 2018

 Native videos posted directly on Facebook get 10x more shares than videos from YouTube.
 This means an opportunity for you to get more exposure.

 Take an older video you have uploaded to YouTube and re-upload it directly on Facebook.
-Then pin it to your Facebook page with a call to action that encourages people to check your YouTube channel for more videos.
+You can pin it to your Facebook page with a call to action that encourages people to check your YouTube channel for more videos.

-Another tip here is to cut a video, letting only one tip or fact from it to trigger curiosity.
+Another tip here is to cut bits from your videos that contain a tip, a funny moment, or anything else that will make people curious.
 Use a title like “See the full video on YouTube” and add the link in the description.

 The way to promote your YouTube channel on Twitter is usually by starting to follow many relevant people.